Creating Educational Resources

 This valuable new resource supports legal professionals, law students, and legal educators to understand current legal challenges – providing the know-how to strategically navigate, and positively influence, the development of law to respond to a climate changed world.
 The book delivers a transformative approach to legal education: equipping law students to become climate-conscious professionals with the confidence and competency to deliver legal solutions to a diverse range of clients, and promote climate justice across diverse communities.

-Tranche 1 and 2 includes the following chapters:
+Tranche 1, 2 & 3 includes the following chapters:

 - Legal Education in a Changing Climate: Julia Dehm, Nicole Graham and Zoe Nay